-The studies of Lusardi & Mitchell (2006) for USA, and that of Rooij et al (2011) for Netherlands both reveal that individuals who use informal sources of financial advice like friends and family are less likely to be financially literate.
-Similarly, those with high levels of financial literacy are more likely to rely on formal financial advice like professional financial advisors.
-Bucher-Koenen & Koenen (2011), a study conducted in Germany on the other hand reveals that individuals who seek and solicit financial advice are more likely to be financially literate compared to those who do not seek advice at all.
+Similarly, previous findings like Lusardi & Mitchell (2006) for USA, and that of Rooij et al (2011) for Netherlands both reveal that individuals who use informal sources of financial advice like friends and family are less likely to be financially literate.
+Also, those with high levels of financial literacy are more likely to rely on formal financial advice like professional financial advisors.